quality factors for growing wine grapes...

 ground, with the roots developing wherever the branches touched earth.

-In ancient times, this was allowed, a practice called layering.
+In ancient times, this layering was allowed.
 Normal practice of the time was to prop up the vines to prevent the

 fruit from rotting or rodents from eating it.
 The Romans even planted